Setting up an effective WooCommerce wholesale registration form is one of the smartest investments you can make for your B2B store.

 Solution:

-- Verify “Multiple Role” is selected
+- Confirm “Multiple Role” is selected.

 Frequently Asked Questions